 Traditionally, architectural services included design, preparation of construction documents, and construction administration.
 Currently, architects also provide a wide variety of services including problem-solving, feasibility studies, facility management, and architectural programming.
-An Appendix to this document summarizes some of the services provided by an architect.

 Whether the building type is simple or complex, the architectural service must be conceived and coordinated as an integrated whole, with strict attention paid to quality, time, and cost.
 All services should be defined in the agreement.
 The scope of services will vary with: the nature and complexity of the individual project; your planning and development capabilities; the project’s particular requirements; and circumstances not foreseen at the time of the initial agreement.
 Identification and valuation of the architect’s services is important to the success of the project.

 The services of a structural engineer, mechanical engineer, and electrical engineer—which are often essential services—are usually managed and coordinated by the architect.